klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 console.log(receipt)
 ```

-See the example below for signing with a fee payer that has an AccountKeyRoleBased of accontKey.
-The fee payer is assumed to have three private key strings for feePayerKey.
+See the example below for signing with a fee payer's key whose type is an AccountKeyRoleBased.
+The fee payer is assumed to have three private key strings in feePayerKey.

 ```javascript
 const tx = {